-PLEASE NOTE: Although we do not require a specific minimum number of days you must work in a school year, we do expect you to be responsible for "blocking out" those days or range of days when you are unavailable to work.
+PLEASE NOTE: You must work a minimum of 10 days during the school year.
+Five (5) of those days must be during the Fall semester and five (5) during the Spring semester.
+Failure to meet this requirement will result in being deactivated as a substitute to the District.
 If you are unable to work for a period of time, you must enter this unavailability date range into the SmartFind Express.
 Failure to do so results in the system calling you repeatedly for jobs you cannot accept due to your unavailability.
 This results in a high number of job offers declined or ignored and this in turn may result in administrative action that affects your future work opportunities.
 Failure to accept a job in an entire school year will result in removal from the substitute employee list.
 When this occurs, you must submit a new application and attend another New Substitute Employee Orientation.